Prevention & maintenance

 The takeaway

-The pressure of an emergency is exactly when to slow down for a minute and check the basics: certification, availability, transparency, reviews and no large-cash-upfront demands.
-A trustworthy company welcomes those questions.
+The pressure of an emergency is exactly when to slow down for sixty seconds and check the basics: certification, availability, transparency, reviews, and no high-pressure or large-cash-upfront demands.
+A trustworthy company welcomes these questions.
+If a company dodges them, that's your answer.

 FAQs